Blandt/ExData_Plotting1/Exp.Data.project1/README.md

 ## How to use :

-Place all the R files in your current R working directory Make sure to unzip <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a>  and is in your current working R directory
+Place all the R files in your current R working directory Make sure to unzip <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a>
+and place it in your current working R directory

  ```
 	plot_files <- c("plot1.R", "plot2.R", "plot3.R", "plot4.R")